Re-register a Hyper-V host if:

 To re-register a host, perform the following steps:

-- In the Install Hyper-V Agent section, do one of the following:
+- Under Download and install agent on the host, do one of the following:

-- If you have not yet downloaded the Phoenix agent installer, click the download link, and click Next.
+- If you have not yet downloaded the Phoenix agent installer, click Download.
+The agent download starts on the same browser page.

-- In the Server Activation section, click Copy and save the activation token in a text file.
+- Under the Activation Token field, click the Copy Token icon to copy the activation token and save it in a text file.

 Ensure that you use this activation token for the correct host.
 If you use this re-registration activation token to re-register a different host, backup jobs will fail for virtual machines running on the other host as well for the virtual machines running on the host you originally wanted to re-register.
 In addition, on the Hosts tab of the Hyper-V page, details of the other host become identical to the host you originally wanted to re-register.